Spinnaker Drive remains closed at the intersection with SH58 following a slip that deposited a substantial amount of debris on the road.

 As our top priority is safety, we secured the area and closed the road.

 We have not discovered a clear conclusive cause of the slip.
-We believe a water source may have been the trigger for the slip.
 Wellington Water undertook extensive inspections, which included lab testing of ground water at the base of and within the slip, which concluded Council’s current water, wastewater, and stormwater pipes were not the source of water that affected the slip.

 The Local Government Act 1974 allows for councils to close a road under section 342.